-CLOSING OF SCHOOL DUE TO INCLEMENT WEATHER OR OTHER EMERGENCIES dia.
-Class delays apply to both students and staff.
+CLOSING OF SCHOOL DUE TO INCLEMENT WEATHER OR OTHER EMERGENCIES

 When the College is closed due to inclement weather or other emergencies, announcements will be made on local television and radio stations, as well as the College's "Snow Cancellation" phone line at (800) 377-5222 ext.
 314. The closings apply to both students and staff persons.